Skip to Main Content

 Pediatric Health Nursing

-As a registered nurse prepared at the graduate level, a PNP provides direct and indirect health care for both individual children and aggregates of children in the areas of health promotion, health maintenance, and health restoration.
-These services are provided largely within family and developmental contexts.
+As graduate-prepared registered nurses, Pediatric Nurse Practitioners (PNPs) provide direct and indirect care for individual children and groups of children in health promotion, maintenance, and restoration.
+Their services are delivered within the context of family and child development.

 Note: A Master’s College of Nursing Comprehensive Examination is required at the end of the program.